sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 ## Long Answer

-Accurate attribution of attacks is difficult under the best of circmstances and there are a few key, common issues.
+Accurate attribution of attacks is difficult under the best of circumstances and there are a few key, common issues.

 ### Incomplete Information
 In most cases collecting data on security events is difficult.
 Very few organizations really have sufficient, comprehensive monitoring (full network content monitoring, endpoint monitoring, centralize logging, etc) necessary to recreate any and every event after the fact.
 Recreating incident are difficult even if you can acquire the malware and exploit vector (phishing email or watering hole).
 So at best most security teams are working with incomplete information.